Meyer Friedman: Research

 Beginning during the 1970s, Friedman collaborated with Stanford University psychologist Carl E. Thoresen and others in the Recurrent Coronary Prevention Project, which followed 1013 heart attack survivors for 4.5 years to determine effects from altering their coronary-prone (type A) behavior patterns.
 Results indicated that behavioral counseling reduced rates of recurrence to 13% (from 21% or higher).
 After the first year, those receiving behavioral counseling also experienced significantly lesser rates of death.
 The study showed, "for the first time, within a controlled experimental design, that altering type A behavior reduces cardiac morbidity and mortality in post infarction patients".

 Friedman published and co-authored more than 500 articles, most of them about coronary heart disease.

 Death

 Friedman died after a short illness in 2001 at UC San Francisco Medical Center.
-He was survived by a daughter, Joyce Libeu, of Rohnert Park, California; two sons, Joseph, of Mill Valley, California, and Mark, of Rohnert Park; and five grandchildren.
+He was survived by a daughter and two sons.